Skip to main content

 Nothing is impossible if you have pure dedication, passion, and faith in your aim and focus.
 With hard work and confidence, you will achieve your goal.
 Sometimes, it takes time but never lose courage, if you know you are on the right path, you will achieve your goal.
 Give a few minutes of time to yourself daily, close your eyes and meditate, and see where you are and where you want to go, you will find the light and direction.

-I would like to wish Rakesh a huge thank you for sharing his experiences with us!
-If you are a graduate who wants to share their story or advice, please do not hesitate to contact me or the alumni team.
+A huge thank you to Rakesh for sharing his experiences with us!
+If you are a graduate who wants to share your story or advice, please do not hesitate to contact the alumni team at alumni@salford.ac.uk.